harvesthill/reddit-wiki-archive/steroids/the_estrogen_handbook.md

 **The Good:**

-* Lowers SHBG, increasing free test &amp; makes all other anabolic steroids more bio-available (i.e. more gains)
+* Lowers SHBG, increasing free test & makes all other anabolic steroids more bio-available (i.e. more gains)
 * Increases IGF-1
 * No adverse changes in lipid profiles for men (unless you crash estrogen - studies were also not on cycle and may be different)
 * Is not liver toxic